Evesham Town Hall: History

-The building was substantially remodelled to a design by George Hunt to commemorate the Golden Jubilee of Queen Victoria in 1887.
-The design involved a symmetrical main frontage with two bays facing north onto the Market Square; the ground floor consisted of two stone arches while the first floor featured a large oriel window; above the window was a gable containing a trefoil surrounded by the inscriptions "V.R."
+The north gable housed a clock, and there was a small bell-turret on the roof above; but this part of the building was substantially remodelled, to a design by George Hunt, when a new clock tower was erected on the roof to commemorate the Golden Jubilee of Queen Victoria in 1887.
+He rebuilt the two-bay frontage facing north towards the High Street: the ground floor consisted of two stone arches while the first floor featured a large oriel window; above the window, his reconstructed gable contained a trefoil surrounded by the inscriptions "V.R."
 (Victoria Regina) and "A.D.
 1887" and displaying a coat of arms at its centre.
-A clock tower with a lantern and finial was erected at roof level.
-Internally, the principal rooms were the main hall and the council chamber.
-A wind indicator, a barometer and a thermometer were presented the Reverend George Head, the priest in charge of St Mary's Church at Aston Somerville, and installed on the north face of the building in November 1887.
+The new clock tower was made of oak and contained a bell (weighing 4cwt) for striking the hours.
+As part of the rebuilding, a wind indicator, a barometer and a thermometer were presented the Reverend George Head, the priest in charge of St Mary's Church at Aston Somerville, and installed on the north face of the building in November 1887.
+The clock was inaugurated the following month, on 15 December.

 The town hall continued to serve as the headquarters of the borough for much of the 20th century but ceased to be the local seat of government after the enlarged Wychavon District Council was formed in 1974.
 In April 1995, the building was acquired by Evesham Town Council which arranged the restoration of the clock tower in 1998, the refurbishment of the weather instruments in 2000, and tenancies for the ground floor so that the area could be used as a café bar.
+As of 2024, however, the building was reportedly in a 'state of disrepair' with leaking roofs, mouldy carpets, peeling paintwork and rotten woodwork.

+Internally, the principal rooms (on the first floor) are the main hall and the council chamber.
 Works of art in the town hall include a series of paintings by the artist, George Willis-Pryce, depicting the Workman Bridge across the River Avon, the ferry to the village of Little Hampton, and the old gateway to the Market Square.
+There are also portraits of former mayors, including Herbert New and Henry Workman, and (in the Council Chamber) Sir Charles Cockerell.